benmccormick/benmccormick.github.io/src/pages/posts/2017/friday-links/friday-links-nov-3.md

 ### Programming Tools

-[What are the Most Disliked Programming Languages? - Stack Overflow Blog](https://stackoverflow.blog/2017/10/31/disliked-programming-languages/).
-To be honest, I don’t totally buy the premise of this post.
+[What are the Most Disliked Programming Languages? - Stack Overflow Blog](https://stackoverflow.blog/2017/10/31/disliked-programming-languages/) -  To be honest, I don’t totally buy the premise of this post.
 I don’t think people always list their most disliked languages as the languages they don’t want to work with on Stack Overflow, I think they also list the languages or technologies that people might expect them to work with, but they don’t want to.
 Like PHP or CoffeeScript for a web developer, or SQLServer for a DBA.
 Thats acknowledged but not fully grappled with in the article.
 That said, it’s still an interesting dataset, no matter how you label the languages that are being excluded.

-[Modern Vim: Craft Your Development Environment with Vim 8 and Neovim by Drew Neil |  The Pragmatic Bookshelf](https://pragprog.com/book/modvim/modern-vim).
-Drew Neil’s first book,[Practical Vim](http://amzn.to/2h7tQp3), was my introduction to useful text editing.
+[Modern Vim - Drew Neil](https://pragprog.com/book/modvim/modern-vim) - Drew Neil’s first book,[Practical Vim](http://amzn.to/2h7tQp3), was my introduction to useful text editing.
 I’ve moved off of Vim for my day to day editing over the last few years, but I still plan on buying this book when it goes paperback, because I know I’ll learn at least a few useful tips, and it’s totally possible I’ll be back to Vim as my day to day editor again someday soon.
 If you're a Vim user I definitely recommend checking this out.

 [Extending the command line - Wynn Netherland](https://wynnnetherland.com/journal/extending-the-command-line/) - This is a nice roundup of the various ways you can customize your command line commands to aid in recall, reliability and efficiency.